Balochistan Govt Launched A Pilot Program Of Telehealth Facilities At BHUs - UrduPoint

 Balochistan Govt Launched A Pilot Program Of Telehealth Facilities At BHUs

-The government has been working to digitalize the health department in a bid to make it more modern, professional and strengthen the system for the betterment of service delivery, an official of Balochistan government said while talking to APP on Monday.
+The government has been working to digitalize the health department in a bid to make it more modern, professional and strengthen the system for the betterment of service delivery, an official of Balochistan government said while talking to APP.

 The program would be extended to almost all BHUs in far fling areas of the province, he said.
 The supply of telemedicine kits to various BHUs in the province had also been completed, he added.